Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_08_group_1_report.md

 2. Temperature was converted from farenheit to celcius

-3. Tiime date was encoded from linear to a cyclic representation
+3. Time date was encoded from linear to a cyclic representation

 4. Outliers for rain and temperature were removed, as they did not make any sense (f.e. -273.15 degree celcius)